MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-templates.md

 ## Examples

-You can start creating a team via template by installing [Microsoft Graph](https://developer.microsoft.com/en-us/graph/docs/concepts/overview).
+You can start using a template to create a team by installing [Microsoft Graph](https://developer.microsoft.com/en-us/graph/docs/concepts/overview).

 ### Create a team from a template